sbsacademiccouncil/Summer-Opportunities/README.md

 # Summer Opportunities Directory — Technical Documentation

+For those trying to edit or recreate this only.

 **File:** `summer-opportunities.html`
 **Type:** Single self-contained static HTML file (HTML + CSS + JavaScript, no build step, no external JS frameworks, no server/backend)
 **Maintained by:** The Stony Brook School Academic Council